Corporate

 • International best practices and standards on corporate governance.

-TM’s Governance Framework is supported by the Board Charter, Limits of Authority (LoA) Matrix, Business Policy and Governance (BPG) and the recently approved Directors & Management’s Conflict of Interest Policy (COI).
-An annual review of the Board Charter is conducted, whilst the LoA and BPG are reviewed and updated in line with the Group’s internal reorganisation and transformation initiatives.
+TM’s Governance Framework is supported by the Board Charter, Limits of Authority (LoA) Matrix, Business Policy and Governance (BPG) and the Directors’ & Management’s Conflict of Interest (COI) Policy.

-For comprehensive overview of TM’s application of MCCG’s practices, this Corporate Governance Overview Statement is to be read together with the Corporate Governance Report (CG Report) 2023, which further elaborates how the practices of the MCCG are applied and any departure thereto.
+For comprehensive overview of TM’s application of MCCG’s practices, the Corporate Governance Overview Statement, to be read together with the Corporate Governance Report (CG Report) 2024, further elaborates how the practices of the MCCG are applied and any departure thereto.
 The CG Report is available on the Company’s website at tm.com.my.

 KNOW MORE ABOUT OUR CORPORATE GOVERNANCE